trshant-sugoi/stackedit/posts/2018-11-15-Noun-and-Verb-based-programming.md

 tags : [programming,softwareEngineering]
 Description : "Noun and Verb based software design.
 How this can simplify software design."
 ---
 Today i came to know of a new thing and quite frankly, it blew my mind.

-**thinking in terms of verbs and nouns**
+**Thinking in terms of verbs and nouns**
 This fantabulous idea was spoken to me by my mentor this evening. its also there on the web[^vnp].

 so what does this mean?